malparty/xavv1-remix/README.md

 - real needs: reduce hand gestures, reduce frequently used keystrokes, etc.
 - exploration need: custom keebs offer a brand new experience and I love to explore what is possible out there
-- only 2 keys per thumb (because I have no idea why I would need more, submit an issue to suggest something ^^)

 It's not a surprise that this keymap is a hybrid.
 It was inspired by 2 opposite approaches: